redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 </ol>
 ## Deploying the Overcloud Using Heat

+To deploy the overcloud using the provided Heat templates, run:

+    instack-deploy-overcloud

 ## Deploying the Overcloud Using Tuskar

+To deploy the overcloud using the Tuskar CLI, run:

+    instack-deploy-tuskar-cli

 ## Testing the Overcloud

+    instack-test-overcloud

 ## Next Steps